Soccer-Brighton delights at prospect of renewed Palace rivalry

-June 6 Brighton and Hove Albion are relishing the prospect of renewing their rivalry with Crystal Palace after securing promotion to the Premier League, the Sussex club's chairman Tony Bloom has said.
+June 6 (Reuters) - Brighton and Hove Albion are relishing the prospect of renewing their rivalry with Crystal Palace after securing promotion to the Premier League, the Sussex club's chairman Tony Bloom has said.

 Despite the clubs being separated by more than 60 km, the antagonism began after the second replay of a heated FA Cup first-round tie in the 1976-77 campaign, when Brighton manager Alan Mullery had coffee thrown on his head after a 1-0 defeat.